Autumn

 Laboratories

 The class will include both molecular and computer labs.
 In the computer laboratories we will use simulation programs to learn about genetic processes and analysis programs to analyze sample data sets.
-In the molecular laboratories we will conduct a study investigating whether salmon sold in Seattle markets are mislabelled (see project page).
+In the molecular laboratories we will conduct a study identifying dried seahorses to species (see project page).

-Lab handouts and materials will be posted here by Tuesday of the respective week in the tables below.
+Lab handouts and materials will be posted on the Catalyst Workspace by Tuesday of the respective week in the tables below.
 Students are required to print out these handouts, read them and bring them to the lab (there will be no print-outs in the lab).
-We will check whether you made some notes on the handout and answered the pre-lab questions - if there is no evidence that you have read the handout, you will not be allowed to proceed.
+At the end of each handout, there are some pre-lab questions.
+These questions are very easy to answer if you read the handout - your answers will be graded and you will not be allowed to proceed if you haven't answered them.
 In some labs, there is also a lab report, which are questions that groups are required to fill in during the lab.
+Please print those out as well and bring to the lab.

 You will be required to keep a lab notebook - here are some guidelines how it should look like.
 We will talk more about lab notebooks in the first lab.
-These lab notebooks will be collected and marked twice during the quarter.
+These lab notebooks will be collected and marked during the midterm exam.

 In each lab, there will be some form of reporting, which will vary among labs.
 Make sure to come on time and take notes.